dataspects/mediawiki-extensions-Dataspects/README.md

 wfLoadExtension( 'DataspectsSearch' );
 $wgDataspectsSearchTikaURL = "http://tika:9998";
 $wgDataspectsSearchMeiliURL = "http://meili:7700";

+# See later section "Keys" about how to set these keys
 $wgDataspectsSearchSearchKey = "";       # Used by class SpecialDataspectsSearch
 $wgDataspectsSearchWriteKey = "";        # Used by class DataspectsSearchFeed

+# See later section "Keys" about how to create/configure this index
 $wgDataspectsSearchIndex = "mediawiki";
 $wgDataspectsSearchMediaWikiID = "dscan"; # together with the page ID, this represents the index doc id